loot/metadata-validator/README.md

 ## Downloads

-Releases are hosted on [GitHub](https://github.com/loot/metadata-validator/releases), and snapshot builds are available on [Artifactory](https://loot.jfrog.io/ui/repos/tree/General/metadata-validator).
+Releases are hosted on [GitHub](https://github.com/loot/metadata-validator/releases).

+Snapshot builds are available as artifacts from [GitHub Actions runs](https://github.com/loot/metadata-validator/actions), though they are only kept for 90 days and can only be downloaded when logged into a GitHub account.
 The snapshot build archives are named like so:

 ```
 metadata-validator-<last tag>-<revisions since tag>-g<short revision ID>_<branch>-<platform>.7z